mozilla/mozmlops/src/mozmlops/templates/README.md

     ```sh
     serve run template_ray_serve:translator_app --route-prefix "/translate"
     ```
-3. On a different terminal, call the locally running service endpoint and check if it returns the expected response for your Ray Serve app
+3. In a different terminal, call the locally running service endpoint and check if it returns the expected response for your Ray Serve app
     ```sh
     curl -i -d '{"text": "Hello world!"}' -X POST "http://127.0.0.1:8000/translate/" -H "Content-Type: application/json"
     ```
+4. Stop the Ray Serve app (kill the `serve run` process) after you are done with testing

 #### Create Dockerfile for your Ray Serve app
+> [!TIP]
-Creating docker images is the [recommended way](https://mozilla-hub.atlassian.net/wiki/spaces/DATA/pages/785514640/Deploy+inference+servers+to+production+GKE+using+Ray+Serve#Containerization-of-Ray-Serve-application) to deploy Ray Serve apps to production.
+> Creating docker images is the [recommended way](https://mozilla-hub.atlassian.net/wiki/spaces/DATA/pages/785514640/Deploy+inference+servers+to+production+GKE+using+Ray+Serve#Containerization-of-Ray-Serve-application) to deploy Ray Serve apps to production.

-1. Create a [Dockerfile](https://docs.docker.com/reference/dockerfile/) for your Ray Serve app and add it to the "application repo"
+Create a [Dockerfile](https://docs.docker.com/reference/dockerfile/) for your Ray Serve app and add it to the "application repo"

+> [!IMPORTANT]
-The "deployment repo" will build docker image using the Dockerfile that you add to your "application repo".
+> The "deployment repo" will build docker image using the Dockerfile that you add to your "application repo".

 #### Create a Serve config for your Ray Serve app
 The [Serve config](https://docs.ray.io/en/latest/serve/production-guide/config.html#serve-config-files) is the [recommended way](https://docs.ray.io/en/latest/serve/configure-serve-deployment.html#specify-parameters-through-the-serve-config-file) to deploy and update Ray Serve apps in production.